Course Outline

 Details of early feedback on progress

-By Week 3 of this course you will have received in class peer feedback on your understanding and knowledge of course content.
+By Week 3 of this course you will have received in class feedback on your understanding and knowledge of course content.

 Assessment tasks